marinelligiovanna/NNFCI/README.md

 Its main use is to calculate the win rate of a trend indicator according the following decision rule:

-* Each Expert Advisor (EA) checks for a new Buy or Sell signal from the indicator at the end of each candle.
+* Each Expert Advisor (EA) checks for a new Buy or Sell signal from the indicator at the close of each candle.
 * If a new signal is received, the EA simulates a new order sent at the close price of the candle.
 * Each order has a Stop Loss Level of 1.5 x ATR and a Take Profit Level of 1 x ATR.
 * If there is an order open at the time that the indicator sends an opposite signal, the previous order is close and a loss or a gain is counted.